-If you are hiring people with an illness or handicap, you can get support in doing so from regional work companies and employers service units.
-In these organisations several instititions, such as the Employee Insurance Agency (UWV), employers, unions and educational institutions, collaborate in order to improve the participation of this specific group of employees.
+Are you hiring people with an illness or handicap?
+Then you can get support from regional work companies and employers service units.
+In these organisations municipalities work together with instititions such as the Employee Insurance Agency (UWV), employers, unions and educational institutions.
 Both UWV and the municipal authorities offer job coaches and mobility bonuses.

 Work companies assist in placing employees with your company and offer work station supervision.
 They also help you with calculating your employee's wages.
 If you pay them more than the statutory minimum wage, the difference will be subsidised.

 UWV can help you to find employees who fall under the Paticipation Act.
-They can also provide you with a potential candidate's details with regard to scholing, acceptable travel distance and the number of hours they are able and willing to work.
+They can also provide you with a potential candidate's details with regard to schooling, acceptable travel distance and the number of hours they are able and willing to work.

 Moving from benefits to work

 Unemployment Benefit is part of the Participation Act.
-If you are self-employed and you have become partly dependant on benefit, for a period of maximum 6 months part of your earnings will not be settled with your benefit.
+If you used to be self-employed and you are partly dependant on benefit, for a period of maximum 6 months part of your earnings will not be settled with your benefit.
 You may divide this 6 month period over a longer period.

 If you are self-employed but you need financial support, you can apply for various forms of social benefit options from your municipality under the Decree on Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).